timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 034-ECONOMIC OPPORTUNITY PROGRAM/SUBCHAPTER VIII-NATIVE AMERICAN PROGRAMS.md

 * for preservation and use consonant with their respective responsibilities under other Federal law.

-* (ii) Based on the Federal recognition of the sovereign authority of Indian tribes over all aspects of their cultures and language and except as provided in clause (iii), an Indian tribe may make a determination—
+* (ii) Based on the Federal recognition of the sovereign authority of Indian Tribes over all aspects of their cultures and language and except as provided in clause (iii), an Indian Tribe may make a determination—

   * (I) not to transmit copies of such products under clause (i) or not to permit the redistribution of such copies; or

   * (II) to restrict in any manner the use or redistribution of such copies after transmission under such clause.

-* (iii) Clause (ii) shall not be construed to authorize Indian tribes—
+* (iii) Clause (ii) shall not be construed to authorize Indian Tribes—

   * (I) to limit the access of the Secretary to such products for purposes of administering this section or evaluating such products; or

   * (II) to sell such products, or copies of such products, for profit to the entities referred to in clause (i).

 ### §2991c.
 Technical assistance and training
+#### (a) In general
 * The Commissioner shall provide, directly or through other arrangements—

   * (1) technical assistance to the public and private agencies in planning, developing, conducting, and administering projects under this subchapter;